DavidSpriggs/arcgis-exb-project/README.md

 You are now ready to start developing.

 ## Start-up and usage
-Before launching Experiance Builder, edit the `server/public/signin-info.json` file to point to your portal and app.
+Before launching Experience Builder, edit the `server/public/signin-info.json` file to point to your portal and app.
 You can create a new app here: https://developers.arcgis.com/applications/
 ```javascript
 [
   {